benvillalobos/msbuildism/the-packaging-project/README.md

 </Project>
 ```

-## 2. Building Your Projects From The Packaging Project
+## 2. Build Relevant Projects From The Packaging Project
 Building your packaging project should trigger builds for all relevant projects.
 MSBuild does this through `ProjectReference` items.

 1. Create a `ProjectReference` item for each project you want to build.
 This is enough to trigger builds for each project and the projects they reference.